 The CALL instruction can also specify the segment selector of the TSS directly, which eliminates the indirection of the task gate.
-See Chapter 6, "Task Management", in the IA-32 Intel® Architecture Software Developer's Manual, Volume 3A, for information on the mechanics of a task switch.
+See Chapter 6, "Task Management," in the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 3A, for information on the mechanics of a task switch.

 When you execute at task switch with a CALL instruction, the nested task flag (NT) is set in the EFLAGS register and the new TSS's previous task link field is loaded with the old task's TSS selector.
 Code is expected to suspend this nested task by executing an IRET instruction which, because the NT flag is set, automatically uses the previous task link to return to the calling task.
-(See "Task Linking" in Chapter 6 of the IA-32 Intel® Architecture Software Developer's Manual, Volume 3A, for information on nested tasks.)
+(See "Task Linking" in Chapter 6 of the $Intel^{\circledR}$ 64 and IA-32 Architectures Software Developer's Manual, Volume 3A, for information on nested tasks.)
 Switching tasks with the CALL instruction differs in this regard from JMP instruction.
 JMP does not set the NT flag and therefore does not expect an IRET instruction to suspend the task.

 Mixing 16-Bit and 32-Bit Calls.
 When making far calls between 16-bit and 32-bit code segments, use a call gate.
 If the far call is from a 32-bit code segment to a 16-bit code segment, the call should be made from the first 64 KBytes of the 32-bit code segment.
 This is because the operand-size attribute of the instruction is set to 16, so only a 16-bit return address offset can be saved.
 Also, the call should be made using a 16-bit call gate so that 16-bit values can be pushed on the stack.
-See Chapter 16, "Mixing 16-Bit and 32-Bit Code", in IA-32 Intel® Architecture Software Developer's Manual, Volume 3A, for more information.
+See Chapter 16, "Mixing 16-Bit and 32-Bit Code," in the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 3A, for more information.